Food safety is the main reason to own a meat thermometer. Having a dirty meat thermometer defeats that purpose.

 How to Clean the Cover of a Meat Thermometer

 If you have an analog dial thermometer and the face of the display is foggy or stained, using a paste of baking soda and water will help remove the residue on the outside of it.

 Just make the paste and rub it on the cover and let it rest for about 5 minutes, then scrub the face with the rough part of a sponge.
 This should remove most of the stain buildup.

 Another problem that occurs with some dial thermometers, including those embedded into bbq grill covers, is moisture buildup on the inside of the glass display.

 If it’s an oven-safe or grill cover thermometer you can get rid of this moisture by placing it in a covered glass baking dish in an oven set at 350 degrees Fahrenheit for about 30 minutes.
 This should remove the moisture.

 Preventing food born illnesses is one of the main benefits of owning a meat thermometer.
 It helps you know when meat is cooked to a safe temperature.
 Knowing how to use a meat thermometer properly is important, but so is making sure it is clean as well.

-However, you need to make sure you’re not going directly from checking undercooked meat to ready-to-eat meat before sanitizing it.
+You need to make sure you’re not going directly from checking undercooked meat to ready-to-eat meat before sanitizing it.